shdwdmn/hello_pygame/README.md

 hello pygame
 ---
-This is my PyGame "Hello world" series.
+This is my PyGame "Hello world" series project.

 To run and play it (using system Python environment):
 1. Download and install Python: